openfisca/openfisca-doc/source/contribute/guidelines.md

 #### Peer reviews

-Pull requests should generally be **reviewed** by someone other than their authors.
+Pull requests should be **reviewed** by someone other than their authors.

 This is mandatory for:

 - Any Pull Request with **breaking changes** on `openfisca-france`, `openfisca-web-api`.
 - Any Pull Request bringing **new features**, if these features are not relative to a specific scope.
   + Adding a new route to the API **requires** a review.
-  + A review is not yet mandatory to add a new formula to social contributions in `openfisca-france`.
-It is though recommended.

 To help reviewers, make sure to add to your PR a **clear text explanation** of your changes.